 Burial and cremation both have their roots in centuries-old cultures.
-The Ancient Egyptians buried their dead alongside their possessions, while archaeological records have found evidence of cremation dating back thousands of years.
+The Ancient Egyptians buried their dead alongside their possessions, while archaeological records have found evidence of cremation services dating back thousands of years.
 Both methods are still in use today, and the choice you make will depend on three key considerations:

 - The ceremony you want